 where is the expectation value and N is the number of paths.
 The first path, , exhibits the Rice distribution with Rice factor K dB.
 Other paths, , exhibit the Rayleigh distribution.
 For the purpose to represent these propagation paths, tap concept [23][24] is applied in channel model expressions with a function of delay time.
 Conventionally, the initial decay is expressed in terms of only the Rice factor K [25].
 In the modified expression, the initial decay is defined not only in terms of the Rice factor K, but also in terms of the antenna gain of the two polarizations as given by Eq (3).
 The first tap, other delayed taps and these parameters are illustrated in Figure 12.

  is mainly dependent on the inside of the CE devices.
 For example, if a CE device contains a lot of metal parts inside,  can become large.
-The Rice factor K also tends to depend on the device casing material.  depends on antenna characteristics of polarization and the Rice factor as given by Eq (3).
+The Rice factor K also tends to depend on the device casing material.
+The inter-cluster decay rate is Γ. Intra cluster decay rate for the cluster #i is γi.
+Cluster arrival time is τi, which is determined by the transmission distance.

+ depends on antenna characteristics of polarization and the Rice factor as given by Eq (3).

 δ0=10∙log10GRx, VGTx,V+GRx, HGTx,H∙1+10K10GRx,V∙GTx,V+GTx,H2+GRx,H∙GTx,V+GTx,H2 (3)